-C-re-aid is currently collaborating with a school in Nungwi, Zanzibar.
-We are in the process of realising a much needed library facility, which will serve over 2,200 primary and secondary aged students – predominantly girls.
+C-re-aid in collaboration with Nungwi School is in the process of realising a much-needed library facility in their premises, which will serve to over 2,200 primary and secondary students.

 This project has a dual purpose:

-Zanzibar has a problem with pollution.
-Away from the luxury tourist resorts, an average of 96,000 tonnes of rubbish are dumped into the environment every year.
-Beaches are piled high with washed up plastic.
-Something must be done.
-C-re-aid has developed a sustainable building solution – The ECOBRICK.
+C-re-aid has developed a sustainable building solution – The ECO BRICK.
 This affordable and ecological method will be used for the construction of the library.
-Through workshops and involvement in the design and building process, we hope to inspire the local community to use responsible architecture as a means of making a positive and long lasting change to their environment.
+Through workshops and involvement in the design and building process, we hope to inspire the local community to use responsible architecture as a means of making a positive and long-lasting change to their environment.

 recycled plastic & eco-bricks

 Nungwi seondary school

 Mathias Cornille, Chris Camilleri, Eva Cabezuelo Helena Sileghem.